Wildfire suppression: Tactics

 Operating in the U.S. within the context of fire use, firefighters may only suppress fire that has become uncontrollable.
 Conversely, fires or portions of a fire that have previously been engaged by firefighters may be treated as fire use situation and be left to burn.

 All fire suppression activities are based from an anchor point (such as lake, rock slide, road or other natural or artificial fire break).
 From an anchor point firefighters can work to contain a wild land fire without the fire outflanking them.

 Large fires often become extended campaigns.
 Incident command posts (ICPs) and other temporary fire camps are constructed to provide food, showers, and rest to fire crews.

 Weather conditions and fuel conditions are large factors in the decisions made on a fire.
 Within the U.S., the Energy Release Component (ERC) is a scale relating fuel energy potential to area.
 The Burning Index (BI) relates flame length to fire spread speed and temperature.
 The Haines Index (HI) tracks stability and humidity of air over a fire.
-The Keetch-Byram Drought Index relates fuels to how quickly they could ignite and to what percentage they should burn.
+The Keetch–Byram drought index relates fuels to how quickly they could ignite and to what percentage they should burn.
 The Lightning Activity Level (LAL) ranks lightning potential into six classes.

 Fuel models are specific fuel designations determined by energy burning potential.
 Placed into 13 classes, they range from "short grass" (model 1) to "logging slash" (model 13).
 Low-numbered models burn at lower intensities than those at the higher end.

 Direct attack

-Direct attack is any treatment applied directly to burning fuel such as wetting, smothering, or chemically quenching the fire, or by physically separating the burning from not burned fuel.
-This includes the work of urban and wildland fire engines, fire personnel and aircraft applying water or fire retardant directly to the burning fuel.
-For most agencies, the objective is to make a fireline around all fire meant to be suppressed.
+Direct attack is any treatment applied directly to burning fuel such as wetting, smothering, or chemically quenching the fire, or by physically separating the burning from not burned fuel but in order to properly launch a direct attack, there has to be proper evidence that is collected from agencies that are involved in wildfires such as fire Safety Councils (NSW), they collect data of the effects that these fires have had on certain regions/lands and provide said data to government agencies that they are affiliated with and start garnering support from them to properly and effectively launch these direct attacks.
+Support includes the work of urban and wildland fire engines, fire personnel and aircraft applying water or fire retardant directly to the burning fuel.
+For most agencies, the objective is to make a fireline around all fire meant to be suppressed however, they don’t necessarily suppress all of the fire, there are certain times where these agencies will keep a close eye on the fire rather than fully eliminating it due to the importance of having some sort of natural fire going in these areas, they can help by nurturing wildlife and have positive effects on soil when the temperature is right but when the fire gets unmanageable, they usually resort to suppressing it.